Industrial Control Systems - Cyber News

-Industrial Control Systems - Cyber News**

 - Consolidation is the way ahead.
 A disparate and fragmented industry cannot create true value for the customer, be it cost value or solution effectiveness.
 The last years saw some major consolidations, such as Symantec-Bluecoat, Confer-Carbon Black and so on.
 The trend will continue, with shared value being realised in the quest to become cyber pitfall-proof.

 - Cyber Terrorism & Cyber Warfare.
-We have seen in 2017 several serious cyber attacks on Critical Infrastructures like the cyber attacks on the Power Grid in Ukraine and Utility installations in several other countries.
+We have seen in the past years several serious cyber attacks on Critical Infrastructures like the cyber attacks on the Power Grid in Ukraine and Utility installations in several other countries.
 Cyber Terrorism & Cyber Warfare will be a common way of operations in the future.

 - Critical Infrastructures under attack.
 Statistics show that in several countries critical infrastructures are under a continuous attack from rogue group or nation-state sponsored groups motivated by political intents.
 So be prepared for these type of attacks by having Cyber Awareness, Cyber Resistance and Cyber Resilience in harmony, implemented and tested.